 Products within a therapeutic class, but with different active ingredients are interchangeable if they have equivalent therapeutic effect.
 (WHO Access to Medicines Glossary).

-A common, generic name selected by designated experts for the unambiguous identification of a new pharmaceutical substance.
+Alternative One: A common, generic name selected by designated experts for the unambiguous identification of a new pharmaceutical substance.
 The selection process is based on a procedure and guiding principles adopted by the World Health Assembly.
 INNs are recommended for worldwide use.
 (Health Action International Glossary).

 A product that has not received marketing approval.
 (CEPI CfP3i Program Funding Agreement and Terms and Conditions, §14).

 Any Program Know-How (and Program Patent Rights that claim or cover such Program Know-How) that is conceived, discovered or reduced to practice by one or more employees, agents or consultants of [Party A], its Affiliates, or its subcontractors, together with one or more employees, agents or consultants of [Party B], its Affiliates, or its subcontractors.
 (Merck and Bioprotection Systems License and Collaboration Agreement, §7.2).

 Any Program Patent Rights that claim or cover such Joint Program Know-How that is conceived, discovered or reduced to practice by one or more employees, agents or consultants of [Party A], its Affiliates, or its subcontractors, together with one or more employees, agents or consultants of [Party B], its Affiliates, or its subcontractors.
 (Merck and Bioprotection Systems License and Collaboration Agreement, §7.2).

 Any Project IP which is conceived or reduced to practice, authored or contributed to, during activities carried out jointly by or on behalf of two (2) or more Parties under the Agreement.
 (Redacted Collaboration Agreement, §8.1(ii)).